Thomas J. Sargent

 Thomas John Sargent (born July 19, 1943) is an American economist and the W.R.
 Berkley Professor of Economics and Business at New York University.
 He specializes in the fields of macroeconomics, monetary economics, and time series econometrics.
-As of 2020, he ranks as the 29th most cited economist in the world.
+As of 2024, he ranks as the 38th most cited economist in the world.
 He was awarded the Nobel Memorial Prize in Economics in 2011 together with Christopher A. Sims for their "empirical research on cause and effect in the macroeconomy".

 Education

 Sargent graduated from Monrovia High School.
 He earned his B.A. from the University of California, Berkeley in 1964, being the University Medalist as Most Distinguished Scholar in Class of 1964, and his PhD from Harvard in 1968, under supervision of John R. Meyer.
 Sargent's classmates at Harvard included Christopher A. Sims.
 After serving in the U.S. Army as a first lieutenant and captain, he moved on to teaching.
 He held teaching positions at the University of Pennsylvania (1970–71), University of Minnesota (1971–87), University of Chicago (1991–98), Stanford University (1998–2002) and Princeton University (2009), and is currently a professor of economics at New York University (since 2002).
 He previously held the position of President of the American Economic Association and the Econometric Society where he has been a fellow since 1976.
 In 1983, Sargent was elected to the National Academy of Sciences and also the American Academy of Arts and Sciences.
-He has been a senior fellow of the Hoover Institution at Stanford University since 1987.
+He has been a senior fellow of the Hoover Institution at Stanford University since the year 1987.

 Professional contributions

 Sargent is one of the leaders of the "rational expectations revolution," which argues that the people being modeled by economists can predict the future, or the probability of future outcomes, at least as well as the economist can with his model.
 Rational expectations was introduced into economics by John Muth, then Robert Lucas, Jr., and Edward C. Prescott took it much farther.
-By some works written in close collaboration with Lucas and Neil Wallace, Thomas J. Sargent could fundamentally contribute to the evolution of new classical macroeconomics.
+In work written in close collaboration with Lucas and Neil Wallace, Thomas J. Sargent contributed fundamentally to the evolution of new classical macroeconomics.

 Sargent's main contributions to rational expectations were these: